Xunnamius/xscripts/docs/src/commands/test/variables/TesterScope.md

 > **ThisPackageIntermediates**: `"this-package-intermediates"`

-Limit the command to relevant _transpiled_ files (aka "intermediates") within `./.transpiled` (with respect to the current working directory).
+Limit the command to relevant _transpiled_ tests (aka "intermediates") within `./.transpiled` (with respect to the current working directory).

 ### Unlimited